Itiode/school-taste-api/README.md

 # TODO

-- Change to using the complete SubPost type
+- A post creator and notification owner fields should only hold an object with the 'id' field.
+When fetched, a query is made to the user collection, to fill in the other properties like name and imageUrl.
+- Prevent creation of multiple similar notifications by leveraging notification type and contentId
 - Create a notification when a comment is made
+- Change to using the thumbnail image for a post notification, etc.
 - Create a Transaction doc when a ruby is awarded, at signup and other times.
-- Prevent creation of multiple similar notifications by leveraging notification type and contentId
+- Change to using the complete SubPost type
 - A notification can only be created if the resource isn't more than a day old.
 Notifications like likes, comments, etc.
 - Change to fetching posts using a unique school ID.
 Meaning